 Can I travel?
 And can my family visit me?

-We do not encourage families to visit students while they are on exchange.
-If they do, it must not be before the six month mark of the students exchange, and should be for a short visit only.
+If parents do want to visit, it must not be before the nine month mark of the students exchange, and should be for a short visit only.
 Students are not permitted to temporarily leave the program to travel with their family, and they cannot meet their family at the end of their exchange to travel – they must return home on the flight booked for them as part of their study visa requirements.
+Any visit must be approved by the host Rotary club and the RYE Chair of the district, as per the rules and permissions form signed by all students as part of their exchange application.

 What’s the story with the blazers?